haasn/hsbooru/README.md

 - **streaming**: used for streaming fetch/store AKA worker pattern
 - **pipes-concurrency**: used to connect aforementioned streams in parallel

+Also, you'll need to have xapian-core installed, which cabal can't do automatically.
+Refer to your packages.
+I don't think the version really matters, but I'm on 1.4.X.

 ## Installation

+**IMPORTANT**: Remember to install xapian (usually called `xapian-core`) first!

 Since this depends on a newer version of `intset` than what's available in the repos, I've added it as a local submodule.
 To build it correctly, you need to